enewhuis/liquibook/README_ORDER_ENTRY.md

 The traling semicolon (or the word END) is required for a MODIFY request.

-Zero or more trades may be triggered by entering a SELL order.
+Zero or more trades may be triggered by entering a MODIFY request.

 The request may be rejected if the order has already been filled, or if no changes are requested.